code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 The auxiliary contract controls the permission access list.
 It is used in bridges and diamond proxies to control which addresses can interact with them in the Alpha release.
 Currently, it is supposed to set all permissions to public.

-The owner of the Allowlist contract is Governance contract.
+The owner of the Allowlist contract is the Governance contract.

 ## Deposit Limitation